Watch Program Video

 IMPORTANT NOTE: During the Phlebotomy class on campus, students will be doing venipuncture on each other!

 You must complete an orientation to be considered for program acceptance.
-Please complete the Virtual Phlebotomy Orientation Process by the Nov.
-1 program application deadline.
 In-person orientations have been suspended due to the COVID-19 pandemic.
+Information about an alternate online option will be available here by Feb.
+1.

-Next Program Start: Spring 2021 (January) - for classes on the Cocoa and Palm Bay Campuses
+Next Program Start: Summer 2021 (May) - for classes on the Palm Bay Campus

 You are welcome to submit your Phlebotomy application and $25 application fee AFTER